 According to the Centers for Disease Control and Prevention (CDC), symptoms of the flu can include sore throat, runny or stuffy nose, muscle or body aches, headaches and fatigue.
 If your child is feeling sick, help them feel better by encouraging rest and keeping them hydrated.
 You can also try these kid-friendly flu home remedies to give relief.

 How to treat the flu at home

 - Consider using a cool-mist humidifier to soothe an irritated or sore throat.

-- Only for children older than 1 year, give a teaspoon of honey prior to brushing their teeth to help with nighttime cough.
+- Only for children older than 1 year, give a teaspoon of honey prior to brushing their teeth to help with a nighttime cough.
 See more cough remedies for kids.

 - For children who are too young to blow their nose, use a bulb suction to remove mucus.